Associate Director, Economic and Sustainability Consulting - London

 How to Apply

 To apply for the role, please submit a CV, example of past work, and covering letter, detailing how you meet the person specification and where you have relevant experience of elements and attributes of the role.
+The closing date for applications is 9 July 2021.

 Oxford Economics is an equal opportunity employer that is committed to diversity and inclusion in the workplace.
 We prohibit discrimination and harassment of any kind based on race, color, sex, religion, sexual orientation, national origin, disability, genetic information, pregnancy, or any other protected characteristic as outlined by federal, state, or local laws.